• Facebook

 Did you try these mashed potatoes with goat cheese?

-If you loved this goats cheese mash, I would appreciate it so much if you would give this recipe a ⭐️star review⭐️!
+If you loved these goat cheese mashed potatoes, I would appreciate it so much if you would give this recipe a ⭐️star review⭐️!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Overhead shot of baked goat cheese mashed potatoes in white casserole dish with serving spoon.